mabdn/fprime-spaceposts/README.md

 In fact, BBSMessages are not only a theoretical concept but they are being realized in the form of the **[MEMESat-1](https://ieeexplore.ieee.org/document/10116009)** CubeSat satellite at the **[University of Georgia's Small Satellite Research Laboratory](http://www.smallsat.uga.edu/).**

-It is set to be launched into space in cooperation with NASA in Q2-2024.
+MEMESat-1 is set to be launched into space in cooperation with NASA in Q2-2024.

-This repository spotlights how I contributed to MEMESat-1 by developing the entire satellite-side software system for BBSMessages MEMESat-1.
+This repository spotlights how I contributed to MEMESat-1 by developing the entire satellite-side software system for BBSMessages on MEMESat-1.
 I defined, designed, implemented, and tested this software as one part of my work during a 7-week full-time (40h/week) position as a Flight Software Engineer in the Command & Data Handling (CDH) team.

 <p align="center" float="left">
   <a href="https://ieeexplore.ieee.org/document/10116009" target="_blank">